Noob Reviews #1: Baccarat The Game

 In the final stretch a sugary coffee poured in, which mixed with the sweet malts to create a syrupy bath for my tongue.
 The cedar that had been poking its head up throughout the cigar strolled up and took a seat just behind the main act.

 This cigar had a surprising amount of flavor.
-It’s generally perceived as the mildest of the mild, and that is true in terms of strength, but it did have a little bit of body, and flavor that I wouldn’t really describe as shy.
+It’s generally perceived as the mellowest of the mellow, and that is true in terms of strength, but it did have a little bit of body, and flavor that I wouldn’t really describe as shy.
 Many cigar smokers have said that this is their “go-to” cigar, and for good reason.
-It has a classic flavor and mild strength with absolutely no burn issues.
+It has a classic flavor and mellow strength with absolutely no burn issues.
 You can pass them out to friends without putting them in a coma.
 And for less than $3 a stick, why wouldn’t you keep a few of these in your humidor?